santanunath/admin-panel-using-mernstack-thapa/README.md

 http://localhost:5001 (or)
 http://host-ip:5001
 ```
 (Note: always run the backend application first. here 'server.js' is the main program)
+all api routes are defined in folder 'router'.
+all api busuness logic are defined in folder 'controllers'.

 ## How to run the client (frontend) application